 Here is a list of various website of value in no particular order:

-The Fire Kasina is a website by Duncan Barford, Florian Weps and Daniel Ingram about the fire kasina and about a 2 week retreat they did practicing it.
+The Fire Kasina is a website by Duncan Barford, Florian Weps and Daniel Ingram about the fire kasina and about a 12-day retreat they did practicing it.
 Shannon Stein has added her audio diaries to it, which are highly recommended.